redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance/components/wait-for-servicemesh/README.md

 # wait-for-servicemesh

 ## Purpose
-This component is designed prevent OpenShift AI before the ServiceMesh resources have been successfully installed that are required for KServe.
+This component is designed prevent installing OpenShift AI before the ServiceMesh resources have been successfully installed that are required for KServe.

 ## Usage